TromboneScott/Oscars/year/README.txt

 Remove any columns not in categories.csv
-Verify columns are in same order as categories.csv Update any names where they didn't capitalize properly Add PSEUDO- at the front of the first name of anyone that isn't an actual player Remove time guess for any PSEUDO players that didn't have a guess Remove the header row so all you have is the survey data
+Verify columns are in same order as categories.csv Update any names where they didn't capitalize properly Remove the header row so all you have is the survey data
 IMPORTANT: Use search and replace to remove any commas Save in CSV (DOS) format as players.csv